SeanDylan1982/talentscript/README.md

 ### Getting Started
 1. **Launch the Application**: Open TalentScript in your browser
+2. **Sign Up or Continue as Guest**: Create an account for cloud sync or use locally
-2. **Complete the Tutorial**: Follow the interactive guide for new users
+3. **Complete the Tutorial**: Follow the interactive guide for new users
-3. **Add Your Information**: Fill in your personal details, experience, and education
+4. **Add Your Information**: Fill in your personal details, experience, and education
-4. **Customize Your Design**: Choose a template, font, and color scheme
+5. **Customize Your Design**: Choose a template, font, and color scheme
+6. **Preview Your Resume**: View multi-page layout with print boundaries
-5. **Save Your Progress**: Use the save button to store your data locally
+7. **Save Your Progress**: Data saves automatically (locally or to cloud)
-6. **Download Your Resume**: Export as PDF when ready
+8. **Share or Download**: Export as PDF or share directly

 ### Data Management
+- **Cloud Sync**: Logged-in users get cross-device synchronization
-- **Local Storage**: All data is saved locally in your browser
+- **Local Storage**: Guest data saved in browser with privacy protection
-- **Privacy First**: No information is sent to external servers
 - **Auto-Save**: Changes are automatically preserved
-- **Export Options**: Download as high-quality PDF
+- **Smart Export**: Multi-page PDF generation with proper formatting
+- **Direct Sharing**: Share PDF files via native device sharing

+### Print Preview Features
+- **Page Boundaries**: Visual indicators show printable areas
+- **Multi-Page Layout**: Content automatically flows across pages
+- **Print-Safe Formatting**: Prevents content from being cut mid-line

 ### Customization Options